UPDATED FEB 28, 2020

 It’s no secret that the Twin Cities are two of the most bike-friendly urban areas in the country.
 But if you're not sure where to pedal, we've comprised a list of the best bike trails in the area the help you get a handle on those handlebars.

-The Chain of Lakes is a Fitt favorite for almost any type of workout, but is especially ideal for biking.
+The Chain of Lakes is a Fitt favorite for almost any type of workout, but it's especially ideal for biking.
 Each of the five lakes has a separate bike path that runs parallel to—but at a slightly higher elevation than—the trail for runners and walkers.
 This makes for some pretty amazing views of the water and shorelines below!
 Plus, if you’re looking to end with a drink or bite to eat, you can lock up your ride next to Bread & Pickle or Tin Fish and enjoy a view of Harriet or Calhoun.

 Get lost in nature in the heart of the city by taking a ride on the Cedar Lake Trail.
 The path runs for 4.5 miles and follows the city’s old railroad lines, nestled between trees and native prairie grasses.
 Take in the beauty of the outdoors, catch a glimpse of the MPLS skyline, and break a sweat — all on one trail!
 And you can easily extend your ride by connecting to another path.
+Fitt Tip: The trail is closed from Excelsior Boulevard in Hopkins east to France Avenue in St. Louis Park until 2021 due to light rail construction.

 Zip from Midtown to Uptown on 5.5 miles of pavement.
 The Greenway connects to other scenic biking trails, making it the perfect spot to begin or end your ride.
 As an added bonus, the city keeps the Greenway plowed during the winter.
 But this path isn’t just for bikers — be sure to keep an eye out for runners, walkers, pups, strollers, and the occasional rollerbladers!

 Sure, you can bike next to the river and the lakes, but what about the Minnehaha Creek?
-If you’re looking for a peaceful ride on a winding path, head to the Minnehaha Parkway.
+If you’re looking for a peaceful 5-mile ride on a winding rail-trail path, head to the Minnehaha Parkway.
 Ride through South Minneapolis and finish at the Minnehaha Falls.
 Here, you can snap the perfect photo for Instagram, and get your grub on with a catfish po’ boy and local beer from Sea Salt (in the spring and summer).

 Riding along Hennepin Ave. toward St. Anthony Main is a surefire way to see some of the prettiest parts of the city.
 Make your way across the bridge towards the famous Grain Belt sign and ride through Nicollet Island, the largest island on the Mississippi, on your way to the main strip!
 Hear the falls crash beside you as you explore the area before taking the Stone Arch Bridge back across the river.
-Fitt tip: this path has Nice Ride bike share stations, so you can easily dock your bike and grab a bite to eat on St. Anthony Main before continuing your ride!
+Fitt Tip: this path has Nice Ride bike share stations, so you can easily dock your bike and grab a bite to eat on St. Anthony Main before continuing your ride!

-This parkway is a World War I memorial that doubles as a scenic bike route, and was one of the first public bicycling paths in the city!
+This parkway is a World War I memorial that doubles as a scenic 3-mile bike route, and was one of the first public bicycling paths in the city!
 Ride through beautiful green space lined with trees and flower beds, and stop to see the statue of Abraham Lincoln.
 You can clock just over six miles if you take the entire path from Webber Park to Theodore Wirth.

 The bike paths of Minneapolis aren’t limited to lakefronts and riverfronts!
 Consider riding along the St. Anthony Parkway to explore the Northeast neighborhood.
 Check out the up-and-coming pockets of this area, or veer off the beaten path to make a pit stop at a brewery.
 We especially like the Peanut Butter Porter at Dangerous Man Brewing!
 You’re welcome.